 "So I can't have a refund?"
 Jasmine slapped down the stack of papers on the cheap wooden desk.
-It hit the wood harder than she had intended, making a loud smack that resonated off the peeling walls of the run-down pawn shop.
+It hit the wood harder than she had intended, making a loud smack that resonated off the dirty walls of the run-down pawn shop.

 Jasmine looked down at the papers in despair, the start of tears beginning to form in her silver eyes.
-"Not to be rude, but I spend three months' worth of my paycheck to get my saxophone appraised.
+"Not to be rude, but I spend three months' worth of tip money to get my saxophone appraised.
 This is really all you can tell me?
 I still have so many questions.
 For instance, in the research papers you gave me, you never said anything about what this symbol is."
 Jasmine pointed out the symbol carved a few inches below the bell.
-It was longer than it was high, with two curved prongs sticking off the side, the bottom prong longer and thinner than the top prong, and a flame-like three-pronged tip on the top.
+It was much longer than it was high, with two curved prongs sticking off the side, the bottom prong longer and thinner than the top prong, and a flame-like three-pronged tip on the top.
 The side prongs tapered in to a point in the bottom of the center.

 "Yeah, I did," the shopkeeper replied, flipping through the papers until he stopped and pointed out a section.
 "I've seen it before on a couple of things.
 It has to do with the Choctaw tribe, who lived in this area hundreds of years ago."

 "But that was the only information in there about the symbol.
 Don't you know the meaning of it?"

 "Nope.
 I don't even know what it's called," the shopkeeper admitted.

 Jasmine sighed.
 The most important question she had about the saxophone had gone unanswered.